 We are on the eve of a real transhumanist industrial revolution.
-From research on the human-computer interface to the extension of our capabilities, dozens of companies are testing and developing solutions capable of making us transcend our limits.
+From research into the human-computer interface to extending our capabilities, dozens of companies test and develop solutions that push us beyond our limits.

 The longevity goal is to pursue Itô from companies focused on aging, with the promise of defeating age-related diseases and extending our lives indefinitely, transforming death from certainty to possibility.
 From fate to curable disease.